-Short-term impacts of loss of productivity or increased costs of pest management occur and longer- term impacts of net loss of natural capital in the region over time are also of concern.
-The economic costs of
+Short-term impacts of loss of productivity or increased costs of pest management occur and longer-term impacts of net loss of natural capital in the region over time are also of concern.
+The economic costs of lost productivity due to pests, erosion and damage to land, are likely to be significant and there is potential for loss of biodiversity to adversely impact on the economy.

-74 https://environment.govt.nz/assets/Publications/Files/environment-aotearoa-2019.pdf (accessed 26 May 2021)
+&lt;sup>47 https://environment.govt.nz/assets/Publications/Files/environment-aotearoa-2019.pdf (accessed 26 May 2021)

-75 Wildlands (2020).
+&lt;sup>48 Wildlands (2020).
 Unpublished Consultancy Report to Otago Regional Council R5015a.
 Mapping of potential natural ecosystems and current ecosystems in Otago region.

-76 Schiel et al. 2006, Sediment on rocky intertidal reefs: Effects on early post-settlement stages of habitat-forming seaweeds, Journal of Experimental Marine Biology and Ecology 331(2):158-172 (reference provided by Department of Conservation)

-77 Department of Conservation, 2008, Unpublished data.
+&lt;sup>49 Schiel et al. 2006, Sediment on rocky intertidal reefs: Effects on early post-settlement stages of habitat-forming seaweeds, Journal of Experimental Marine Biology and Ecology 331(2):158-172 (reference provided by Department of Conservation) Department of Conservation, 2008, Unpublished data.